 Even if they do pay well, there may be little to no room for growth within a law firm.
 If there are no significant or immediate opportunities for advancement at your current job, it might no longer be the right one to help advance your career.

 You can become a decent attorney at a small law firm by doing menial and repetitive work.
 However, to become an outstanding attorney, you’ll need access to the type of specialized work only large law firms can provide.

 Specialized work requires in-depth research, specific skill sets, collaboration with equally talented professionals, and provides plenty of intellectual challenges.
-For instance, you can plan to spend your whole life being a decent Ohio personal injury attorney faithfully serving your local community for many years to come.
+For instance, you can plan to spend your whole life being a decent personal injury attorney in Pittsburgh faithfully serving your local community for many years to come.
 You could also take a big leap and join a law firm in New York or Washington, DC and gain some highly marketable skills.